SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/06-Summary.md

 # Summary

-In this lesson you learned about:
+In this lesson we learned about:

 **DOM**